calvinmfloyd/grobblR/README.md

 ## Grob Layout

--   We decided on a Shiny-like bootstrap method to arrange grobs, which would incorporate nested grob-rows (a row combining one or several grobs) and grob-columns (a column combining one or several grobs) within an overall layout of grobs (which we will call a
+-   We decided on a bootstrap-like method to arrange grobs, which would incorporate nested grob-rows (a row combining one or several grobs) and grob-columns (a column combining one or several grobs) within an overall layout of grobs (which we will call a